edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:ExchangedDocument_Context.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003540
-Comments: The scenario or setting of an exchanged document, such as its business process application context.
+rdfs:comment | The scenario or setting of an exchanged document, such as its business process application context. edi3:cefactBusinessProcess | In All Contexts

 Properties: